 Seth and I continued on to the Slime Wall where he successfully redpointed Frustration Syndrome (5.10c).
 Frustration has a steep face followed by a roof move to a finger crack.
 Moving past the traverse brings you to the corner below the roof (where everybody I know builds a little birds nest).
 Seth sent his climb with composure and some really good technical movement—it’s a great 10c pitch we would both recommend to anybody!

 Next on the short list was Comedy in Three Acts (5.11a).
 It’s a short 50-foot pitch with one dead point move past the crux with weird protection.
-I slotted in a nut which, a few moves later, I fell on.
+I slotted in a nut which I fell on a few moves later.
 The sequence was much more technical than I had expected and involved mega crimps and a very balancing layback.
 Despite its unpopularity, I really enjoyed this one.
-My voice echoed again and again: Keep pushing! as I stood above the smallest nut I own.
-What I REALLY wanted to do was to down climb and ask Seth to take.
+As I stood above the smallest nut I own, all I really wanted to do was to down climb and ask Seth to take.

-Even though Comedy was a short climb, the last section felt like it went on for miles and miles.
-Bearing down on those crimps with one dead point move to the final hold, I finally pulled myself up to the ledge and let happiness wash over me like a wave.
+Even though Comedy was a short climb, the last section felt like it went on for miles.
+Bearing down on those crimps with one dead point move to the final hold, I finally pulled myself up to the ledge and let happiness wash over me in a giant wave.
 When I made it to the rusted anchor, Seth could sense both my excitement and relief.

 I will never, ever forget Scott’s response: